user-computers-ltd/erp/README.md

 # erp

-An ERP (Enterprise Resource Planning) solution in PHP
+A framework to facilitate ERP (Enterprise Resource Planning) solutions